 Curcumin has several effects in treating breast cancer, including suppressing tumour growth, inducing cell apoptosis when used as an adjunct therapy, improving oxaliplatin toxicity in primary malignant cells, detecting regressed tumour growth, and releasing tumour-induced pain, and healing inflammation caused by treatments such as chemotherapy and radiotherapy.

 According to studies, curcumin has limited anti-cancer effects on ovarian cancer.
-As per clinical trials, curcumin has been shown to increase sensitivity to cisplatin when combined with quercetin, induce cell apoptosis, and have other synergistic anticancer effects when combined with dihydroartemisinin.
+As per clinical trials, curcumin increases sensitivity to cisplatin when combined with quercetin, induce cell apoptosis, and have other synergistic anticancer effects when combined with dihydroartemisinin.
 (Source of study)

 Curcumin can help fight pancreatic cancer cells, according to a 2008 study, but higher levels are required.
-To address this issue, Theracurmin, a highly bioavailable form of curcumin, was developed.
+To address this issue, researchers developed Theracurmin, which is a highly bioavailable form of curcumin.
 The widely available supplement is intended to provide higher levels of curcumin to cancer patients without causing additional harm.
 More research on people with pancreatic and other cancers is needed to determine Theracurmin’s efficacy.

 In addition to this, curcumin when combined with 5-fluorouracil, hindered cancer growth in gastric carcinoma and also worked on the stomach, cervical, colorectal, head, uterine, neck, lung, oral, oesophagus and bone cancers.